 Fine large format map of Texas, California, New Mexico Territory, Utah Territory and contiguous regions, which includes Deseret (Utah Territory).

-This 1853 edition provides an excellent study of the evolution of the west.
-In addition to showing Deseret (see below), the map includes a pre-Gadsden Purchase boundary with Mexico and locates the German, French and Mainzer Colonies in Texas, along with a number of early counties.
+This 1856 edition provides an excellent study of the evolution of the west.
+In addition to showing Deseret (see below), the map includes a post-Gadsden Purchase boundary with Mexico and locates the German Colony in Texas, along with a number of early counties.
 The results of Fremont's Explorations and Surveys are in evidence.
 A number of Indian Tribes still appear, along with early routes through the west.

 The map appeared in Kiepert's Allgemeiner Hand-Atlas der Erde und des Himmels nach den besten astronomischen Bestimmungen, neuesten Entdeckungen und kritischen Untersuchungen entworfen.
 Rumsey notes "This is a marvelous atlas, full of interesting details."